mrawls/apVisitproc/README.md

 ## Installation

+First, clone (or download and unzip) this package.

+At present, the best way to run the two main scripts in this package are from the command line, as described below.

-Navigate to the directory where you cloned this repo and run `python setup.py install`
+> You may also navigate to the apVisitproc directory and run `python setup.py install`.

-Then you should be able to `import apvisitproc` within python.
+This should allow you to `import apvisitproc` within python, but this is not particularly useful at present.

 ## apVisit2input